microstub/microstub.github.io/_posts/2020-11-03-transistor-design-for-newbies.md

 circuit, these are `AC` (the fluctuating component) and `DC` (the static component).

 When analysing a circuit from a `DC` perspective there are a few rules to follow:
-* Capacitors become open circuits
+* Capacitors become open circuits.
-*  Inductors become closed circuits
+*  Inductors become closed circuits.

 This means that at the base of `Q1`, `C3` becomes an open connection, i.e the base of the transistor cannot see signal source `V2` or the `50` $$\Omega$$. resistor.